 The grounds also contain beautiful demonstration gardens and a huge white oak tree that dates to the family’s time here.

 Before you leave, be sure to stop in the gift shop for toys and books along with lovely local art and products.
-There are also the Highland Rustic Trails to hike and special upcoming events, such as “Halloween at Highland,” to discover!
+There are also the Highland Rustic Trails to hike.

 To help prepare for your tour, be sure to view the virtual tour of Highland on Encyclopedia Virginia’s site.
 This virtual tour takes you inside the home and the grounds.
 I love how technology can help us tour the site, even from hundreds of miles away!